What are England’s Six Nations fixtures?

 England have three home matches and two away trips, to Dublin and Cardiff, in this year’s Six Nations

-England begin their Six Nations against Scotland in a bid to regain the Calcutta Cup for the first time since 2020.
+England began their Six Nations against Scotland in a bid to regain the Calcutta Cup for the first time since 2020.

-The English have beaten the Scots only once in their past five Six Nations meetings, and this time come up against Gregor Townsend’s side in confident mood after a promising Autumn Series.
+However, England extended a poor recent record against the Auld Enemy to just one win in the past six meetings as they went down 29-23 to their Duhan van der Merwe-inspired visitors at Twickenham.

-Steve Borthwick is now in charge of England after the sacking of Eddie Jones at the end of a dismal 2022, and his first task will be to win a first Championship since 2020, after England finished third in last year’s edition.
+It was a rough start to the era of Steve Borthwick, who is now in charge after the sacking of Eddie Jones at the end of a dismal 2022, and the chances of him winning a first championship since 2020 now appear remote.

-After hosting the Scots at Twickenham on 4 February, Italy then visit a week later before a trip to Cardiff at the end of the month to take on Wales.
+After that opening defeat to the Scots, Italy visit Twickenham next weekend before a trip to Cardiff at the end of the month to take on Wales.
 England’s campaign finishes in March with the visit of France and finally a trip to Dublin to take on Ireland on the final weekend.

 Round 1